5 September 2012

 successful innovative strategies.

-the process of innovation that they lost the ability to innovate.
-One of the early tools (“move”) introduces
+innovation that they lost the ability to innovate.
+One of the early tools (“move”) introduces the power of

-the power of moving or changing your perspective to understand a situation like Mary Portas’ use of the
+moving or changing your perspective to understand a situation like Mary Portas’ use of the mystery shopper

-mystery shopper technique, and similarly how the mystery worker technique has provided great TV insight as
+technique, and similarly how the mystery worker technique has provided great TV insight as well as exposing

-well as exposing the reality of how businesses, products and services actually work, rather than the official,
+the reality of how businesses, products and services actually work, rather than the official, often fictional

 Chapter 2 shows Victor getting very picky about semantics, starting by illustrating how the story